Noise-induced stop-and-go traffic dynamics: Modelling and control: Stabilisation of the dynamics

 In real-world scenarios, uncertainties regarding the gap and velocity of the leading vehicle present significant challenges for ACC systems.
 The ACC controller must ensure that these uncertainties do not result in excessive acceleration and braking events, which could lead to an uncomfortable or even unsafe driving experience~\cite{maruyama2022proposal}.
 To address this, ACC systems are designed to be less reactive, incorporating filtering and smoothing mechanisms.
 The treatment of the resulting dilemma between comfortable driving experience and traffic stability is still an open research question~\cite{winner2009adaptive}.

-To address the issue of instability within the stochastic Adaptive Time Gap (ATG) model, we propose an affine transformation of the system dynamics.
+To address the issue of instability within the stochastic Adaptive Time Gap model, we propose in this section a minimalist affine transformation of the system dynamics.
 This approach aims to suppress noise-induced nonlinear instabilities of the uniform solution.
-The transformed model is defined by
+The affine-transformed model is defined by

-where $A$ represents a scale factor and $B$ denotes an acceleration bias.
+where $A$ represents a scale factor and $B$ an acceleration bias.
+Accordingly, the partial derivatives of the linearized deterministic model at equilibrium are obtained by scaling the expressions in \eqref{ATG_linearized_PD} by the factor $A$.
+From \eqref{eq:stable}, the linearized deterministic system fulfills the general stability condition when

+Furthermore, using \eqref{eq:ovdstable}, the system satisfies the overdamped stability criterion simply when $A \ge 1$, which also guarantees~\eqref{A_string_stability}.
 Specifically, \( A > 1 \) amplifies the control response to quickly counteract noise effects while \( B > 0 \) introduces a bias towards acceleration to prevent excessive deceleration and avoid wave amplification.
 The simulations demonstrate that for sufficiently large values of \( A \) and \( B \) the system can effectively dissipate waves even under high noise amplitudes.
-As shown in Fig.~\ref{fig:Dissipation}, when $A \geq 1.2 $ and $ B \geq 0.2 m/s^2$, the spacing standard deviation approaches zero even for high values of the noise amplitudes $ \sigma $, indicating successful wave dissipation.
+As shown in Fig.~\ref{fig:Dissipation}, when $A \geq 1.2 $ and $ B \geq 0.2 m/s^2$, the spacing standard deviation in stationary states approaches zero even for high values of the noise amplitudes $ \sigma $, indicating successful wave dissipation.

 The beneficial effects of this transformation are further illustrated in Fig.~\ref{fig:SimFineTunedCombined} where we replicate the experiment from Fig.~\ref{fig:TrajSim}.
 Keeping all conditions identical, we introduce the tuning parameters $A = 1.2$, \( B = 0 \)~m/s\(^2\) in Fig.~\ref{fig:SimFineTunedCombined}~(a) and the combination \( A = 1 \), \( B = 0.2 \) m/s\(^2\) in Fig.~\ref{fig:SimFineTunedCombined}~(b).
 In both cases, stop-and-go waves are entirely eliminated.
 In addition, the speed is slightly increased when the bias $B$ is strictly positive, see Fig.~\ref{fig:SimFineTunedCombined}~(b), grey curve in the lower panel.
-Indeed, when positive, the acceleration bias parameter $B$ increases the system's equilibrium speed.
+Specifically, a positive acceleration bias $B$ increases the system's equilibrium speed according to

+for any given gap $g\ge0$.
+As a result, larger values of $B$, longer relaxation times $\tau$, or smaller factor $A$ all contribute to an increase in the equilibrium speed relative to the initial equilibrium value $g/T$.